valerioarvizzigno/homecraft_vertex/README.md

 python -m venv homecraftenv
 ```

 4. (Optional) If step 3 is followed, activate your virtual env.
-Check here https://docs.python.org/3/tutorial/venv.html commands depending on your OS.
+Check [here](https://docs.python.org/3/tutorial/venv.html) to check commands depending on your OS.
 For Unix or macOS use

 ```bash
 source homecraftenv/bin/activate